|Born:||May 10, 1985||Draft:||2003 Ducks, 19th overall|

 |Hometown:||Regina, SK, CAN||Position:||Centre|

-Ryan Getzlaf (born May 10, 1985) is a Canadian professional ice hockey centre and captain of the Anaheim Ducks of the National Hockey League (NHL).
-A first round selection, 19th overall, at the 2003 NHL Entry Draft, Getzlaf has played his entire professional career in the Ducks organization and ranks as one of the franchise’s all-time leading scorers.
-He has played in three NHL All-Star Games and was a member of the Ducks’ 2007 Stanley Cup championship team.
+Ryan Getzlaf (born May 10, 1985) is a former Canadian professional ice hockey centre and captain of the Anaheim Ducks of the National Hockey League (NHL).
+A first round selection, 19th overall, at the 2003 NHL Entry Draft, Getzlaf played his entire professional career in the Ducks organization and ranks as one of the franchise’s all-time leading scorers.
+He played in three NHL All-Star Games and was a member of the Ducks’ 2007 Stanley Cup championship team.
 A playmaker and power forward, Getzlaf is the Ducks’ all-time leader in games played, assists, playoff points, and second in overall points after Teemu Selanne.
 He led the Ducks in assists 12 times, including a franchise record of 66 in 2008–09, and in points eight times.

 As a junior, Getzlaf played four seasons with the Calgary Hitmen and was twice named to a Western Hockey League (WHL) all-star team.
 Internationally, he has represented Canada on numerous occasions.
 Getzlaf was a member of the 2005 World Junior Championship squad considered the greatest in Canadian history, and won a silver medal at the 2008 IIHF World Championship.
 A two-time Olympian, Getzlaf played with Canadian teams that won gold medals at the 2010 and 2014 Winter Games.